DJI 0902 1.137.1

 4. Supporting National Priorities

 The project aligns with government strategies like MPI’s Fit for a Better World and the Aotearoa Horticulture Action Plan, which prioritise transitioning to a low-emissions economy.
-The success of this initiative contributes to national food resilienc
+The success of this initiative contributes to national food resilience.

 Find more content related to: